-Dr. Lynn Downs was recently elected to serve on the American College of Healthcare Executives (ACHE) Council of Regents representing District 4 covering South and Central Texas.
-Her term will begin in March 2019 and run through March 2022.
+MHA faculty member Dr. Lynn Downs was selected to serve on the American College of Healthcare Executives (ACHE) Council of Regents beginning in March 2019.
+She represents District 4, covering South and Central Texas.

 As Regent, she will support both the Central and South Texas Chapters, the higher education network and others in the local healthcare community to deliver programs, products, and services to healthcare executives, faculty, students and stakeholders.